adhi1419/codefundo-Cloud9/README.md

 - Location of other people/nodes
 - Unreachable/damaged places

-Other than the Map UI, users will be able to enter supply requirements like food, medicine and electricity (portable, such as power banks & batteries).
+Other than the Map UI, users will be able to enter supply requirements like food, medicine and portable power.

 Once the the network grows large, the network will be divided into smaller groups based on number of people and geographical distance.
-For a local group people will have all the functionalities of offline mode with their local virtual network among themselves and the information for the whole group/local network would be sent to base server.
-The base server will store information about all networks and all nodes.
+A base server will store information about all networks and nodes.

 ## Plan of Action
 ### Before the disaster